 The Board believes that refreshment, including periodic committee rotation, is important to help ensure that Board composition is aligned with the needs of the Company and the Board as our business evolves over time, and that fresh viewpoints and perspectives are regularly considered.
-To that end, in February 2021 the Board announced that it had amended the Entegris, Inc. Corporate Governance Guidelines (the "Corporate Governance Guidelines") to reduce the mandatory retirement age of Board members from 75 to 72 and introduced a 12-year term limit for all new independent directors joining the Board.
-As a result of these changes, it is expected that two of our current independent directors will retire by 2023.
+To that end, the Entegris, Inc. Corporate Governance Guidelines (the "Corporate Governance Guidelines") require that each non-employee Director tender his or her resignation from the Board at the Board meeting prior to the issuance of our Proxy Statement for the Annual Meeting of Stockholders following his or her 72nd birthday and impose a 12-year term limit for all new independent directors joining the Board in or after 2021.
+As a result of these requirements, it is expected that two of our current independent directors will retire by 2023.
 The Board also believes that, over time, directors develop an understanding of the Company and an ability to work effectively as a group.
 Because this experience provides significant value, the Board believes that a degree of continuity year-over-year is beneficial to stockholders and generally should be expected.

 The Board is composed of a diverse group of leaders in their respective fields.
 Our directors have leadership experience at major domestic and international companies with operations in the United States and abroad.
 Our directors also have experience on other companies' boards, which provides an understanding of different processes, challenges, strategies and approaches to problem-solving.
 Our directors have substantial experience in key aspects of our operations, finance, capital management and government relations.
-Our directors also possess extensive experience in functional areas that are important to the execution of their oversight responsibilities, including corporate governance, risk management, global business, world affairs, finance and accounting, cybersecurity, manufacturing, sales and marketing, mergers and acquisitions and human capital management.
+Our directors also possess extensive experience in functional areas that are important to the execution of their oversight responsibilities, including corporate governance, risk management, global business, finance and accounting, cybersecurity, manufacturing, sales and marketing, mergers and acquisitions and human capital management.
 We believe all of our directors have personal traits such as candor, integrity, commitment and collegiality that are essential to effective corporate governance.